 MPD officers also play an important role in protecting vulnerable individuals who are unable or unwilling to go inside during extreme cold weather situations.
 As explained above in Section 5.2, while every effort will be made to secure client cooperation with voluntary transport to a warm and safe setting, if an individual refuses to go inside, outreach staff may contact MPD for assistance executing an FD-12, or for assistance with transport once an FD-12 has been issued by another authorized entity.

+5.4 Health Services

+Unity Health Care (UHC) operates year-round clinics at various shelter locations, including Federal City Shelter, 801 East Shelter, New York Avenue Shelter, the Pat Handy Center, Adams Place Shelter, and Adams Place Day Center.
+It also operates a mobile medical outreach van for non-sheltered persons who are homeless.
+Persons in need of non-emergency medical care or treatment who can wait until the clinics open the next day will be referred to UHC for follow-up.
+FEMS should be contacted for persons in need of emergency health care and/or immediate transport to a hospital.

-5.4 Mental Health Services
+5.5 Mental Health and Detoxification Services

+Members of the public attempting to seek assistance for an unsheltered individual experiencing a psychiatric crisis should always contact the Access Help Line at 1(888)7WE-HELP or 1-888-793-4357.
 This 24-hour, seven-day-a-week telephone line is staffed by behavioral health professionals who can refer a caller to immediate help or ongoing care.
 The Access Helpline can activate mobile crisis teams to respond to adults and children who are experiencing a psychiatric or emotional crisis and are unable or unwilling to travel to receive behavioral health services.
 When called, the mobile crisis teams will attempt to link or re-link the consumer to mental health services or provide a crisis assessment and initiate the appropriate intervention.

-If a service provider is concerned about a client’s mental health stability, a request may be made to the Access Help Line at 1(888)7WE-HELP or 1-888-793-4357. .
+If a service provider is concerned about a client’s mental health stability, a request may be made to the Access Help Line at 1(888)7WE-HELP (1-888-793-4357) or The Crisis Response Team 202-673-6495.

-DBH staff will provide homeless services outreach workers with orientation, training, and written materials to increase their understanding of psychiatric impairments and how to make an initial determination of whether DBH involvement is needed.
-The overarching goal is to protect the health and safety of the consumer, especially during severe weather conditions.https://dbh.dc.gov/page/list-community-based-service-providers
+Additionally, DBH staff will provide homeless services outreach workers with orientation, training, and written materials to increase their understanding of psychiatric impairments and how to make an initial determination of whether DBH involvement is needed.
+The overarching goal is to protect the health and safety of the consumer, especially during severe weather conditions.
+To that end, homeless service staff are encouraged to build relationships with the community-based service providers with service locations in their vicinity.
+See the DBH website obtain a list of community- based service providers (s://dbh.dc.gov/page/list-community-based-service-providers).